yumuzi234/e8vm/readme.md

 Why another language?
 Why another operating system?

 All code dies.
-If you have been programming long enough, you must have seen code die.
-Some dies in hours, some dies in years, but seldom lives a long life.
+Some dies in hours, some dies in years.
+Seldom lives a long life.

 As a result, programmers keep writing essentially the same code again and again, in different times, maybe under different stories.